Daiiruin/Global-Warming-Website/README.md

 <hr>

   <p>Hey!
-Here is a site in HTML and CSS, I make it from this video to train!
+Here is a site in HTML and CSS about global warming, I make it from this video to train!
 If you are a beginner, you can go watch it, it explains very well!
 (Please note the video is in French 🇫🇷)</p>